 You have a wide open selection to choose from, and the final poke bowl will adapt to your taste.
 I love to load my Spicy Tuna Poke Bowl with a lot of toppings.
-The toppings for this recipe are seaweed, Micro Arugula by Bright Fresh, avocado, pickled red cabbage, quick pickled cucumber & jalapeño, scallions and Hot Pink Mayonnaise by Victoria Amory.
+The toppings for this recipe are seaweed, Micro Arugula by Bright Fresh, avocado, pickled red cabbage, quick pickled cucumber & jalapeño, scallions and Sriracha Mayonnaise.

 The Spicy Mayonnaise Layer

-For the spicy mayo, I just had to grab a half jar of leftover Hot Pink Mayonnaise or Sriracha Mayonnaise in the refrigerator, and I added some chili paste for an extra kick.
+For the spicy mayo, I just had to grab a half jar of leftover Sriracha Mayonnaise in the refrigerator, and I added some chili paste for an extra kick.
 Another option is to grab your open jar of regular mayonnaise from your fridge and mix in any spicy sauce such as sriracha, hot sauce, or chili paste.

 If you’ve been curious about the Spicy Tuna Poke Bowl, and interested in making one at home, I hope that I’ve given you the confidence to try this Spicy Tuna Poke Bowl recipe.
 Don’t let the idea of raw fish stop you!
 Just follow the recipe and you will be so glad that you gave it a go.
 Next you’ll be inviting your friends over to try what you created.
 Let me know how it went.
 Did I mention that I’m loving Instagram these days?
-Send me a picture of your poke bowl with #NoJarsLeftBehind.
+Post a picture of your poke bowl there with #NoJarsLeftBehind and @Spoonabilities.
 I would love to see what you created.